Rise and Fall of the Maurya Empire

 National Emblem of India

 The Mauryan Empire had a dynamic and organize economy.
 It based from agriculture especially within the Ganges and Indus plains.
 Trade flourished especially with currency being minted and used.
 Special guilds also existed.
-The caste system also allowed specialization in trade.
+The caste system allowed specialization in trade.

-Small industries also existed.
+Small industries existed.
 Smiths worked to arm the military and equip farmers.
 Masons had employment with huge construction projects planned by the Mauryan Emperors.

 With bountiful agriculture and industries, the Maurya Empire thrived.